vyanmadai7/Analog-Watch/README.md

 ## 6 Features

-Animated hour, minute, and second hands...
+Animated hour, minute, and second hands..

-Digital display showing month, day, time, and AM/PM...
+Digital display showing month, day, time, and AM/PM..

-Rotating sunray effect on the dial...
+Rotating sunray effect on the dial..

-Sixty tick marks created automatically with JavaScript...
+Sixty tick marks created automatically with JavaScript..

-Watch body includes bezel, crown, straps, and center pin...
+Watch body includes bezel, crown, straps, and center pin..

-Works on any browser without any external library...
+Works on any browser without any external library..

-Fully written in a single HTML file...
+Fully written in a single HTML file..

 ## How It Works
 Tick Marks<br>